Have you met anyone who doesn’t like pizza?

 We buy our cheese at Costco where three 8oz balls cost just under $7.
 This sounds steep, but our thin slices make this 3-pack last for two pizza nights (or four pies).

 If this is out of your price range, start by finding blocks of mozzarella with “mozzarella cheese” listed as the only ingredient.
 You’ll save money by shredding it yourself with the option of making the cheese as thick or as thin as you’d like.
 Since cheese prices will vary, consider that fresh mozzarella balls cost $2.33 for 8oz and use that as a guide.

 This is where creativity takes center stage.
-Just look at this line-up of options:
+Just look at this line-up of options for homemade pizza:

 grilled chicken (bbq or lightly seasoned)

 Let’s not assume we all have all of these ingredients in our pantry – because I surely don’t!
 But we have some of them, right?
 Some of our favorite combinations are:

 - Red sauce, mozzarella cheese, pepperoni (and then more pepperoni) and bell peppers

 - Blue cheese dressing, mozzarella cheese, shredded chicken tossed in wing sauce (optional drizzle of wing sauce as well)

 - Pesto sauce, mozzarella cheese, shredded chicken and roasted garlic

 - Red sauce, mozzarella cheese, Canadian bacon and pineapple (optional jalapenos)